Non-equilibrium pathways between cluster morphologies in active phase separation: necking, rupture and cavitation: Introduction

-To briefly summarise the main results, recall that the Péclet number (Pe) quantifies the strength of the particles' self-propulsion.
+To briefly summarise our main results, recall that the Péclet number (Pe) quantifies the strength of the particles' self-propulsion.
 We consider four state points, two of which have lower values of Pe, and two have higher values.
 In all cases, we find that the transition mechanism from droplet to slab resembles that found in~\cite{moritz2017interplay} for the equilibrium case (Ising model).
 It is characterised by slow dynamics for droplet shape (``roundness''), both before and after the formation of a neck (which changes the topology of the liquid domain).
+We emphasize that the ALG has only repulsive interparticle interactions so its (motility-induced) phase separation is a purely active phenomenon; the passive system of~\cite{moritz2017interplay} is a natural point of comparison but the similarity of droplet-to-slab transitions between the models is already a non-trivial result.
 On the other hand, we find that transitions from slab to droplet take place by distinct mechanisms that do not correspond to time-reversed transitions from droplet to slab.
 This is a non-equilibrium effect, due to the broken time-reversal symmetry of the steady state. {We find that the equilibrium-like slab-to-droplet mechanism resembles ductile failure of an amorphous material under mechanical load, including a necking effect~\cite{Hoyle2015,Moriel2018necking,Lin2019distinguishing,Thijssen2023}.
 The non-equilibrium mechanisms instead resemble failure by brittle rupture, mediated by voids inside the dense phase and cavitation effects~\cite{Guan2013cavitation,Singh2016,Lin2019distinguishing,Long2021fracture}.
-This leads to a qualitative analogy between fracture mechanisms under external stress, and spontaneous transitions in active systems without external loading.}
+This leads to a qualitative analogy between fracture mechanisms under external stress, and spontaneous transitions in active systems without external loading.

 In what follows, we present our model and computational methods in Sec.~\ref{sec:m}, report our findings in Sec.~\ref{sec:r}, and conclude with a discussion in Sec.~\ref{sec:d}.